Beech marten: Relationships with other predators

 In areas where the beech marten is sympatric with the pine marten, the two species avoid competing with one another by assuming different ecological niches; the pine marten feeds on birds and rodents more frequently, while the beech marten feeds on fruits and insects.
-There is however one case of a subadult beech marten being killed by a pine marten.
+However, in one known case, a subadult beech marten was killed by a pine marten.
 The beech marten has been known to kill European polecats on rare occasions.
-Red foxes, lynxes and mountain lions may prey on adults, and juveniles are vulnerable from attack by birds of prey and wildcats.
-There is, however one case, from Germany, of a beech marten killing a domestic cat.
+Red foxes, lynxes, mountain lions, golden eagles, and Eurasian eagle-owls may prey on adults, and juveniles are vulnerable to attack by birds of prey and wildcats.
+There is, however, one case, from Germany, of a beech marten killing a domestic cat, although there is a report of a domestic cat killing a beech marten after a struggle lasting more than half an hour.

 Range

 The beech marten is a widespread species which occurs throughout much of Europe and Central Asia.
 It occurs from Spain and Portugal in the west, through Central and Southern Europe, the Middle East and Central Asia, extending as far east as the Altai and Tien Shan mountains and northwest China.
-Within Europe, the species is absent in the British Isles, Scandinavian peninsula, Finland, Denmark, the northern Baltic and northern European Russia.
+Within Europe, the species is absent in the British Isles, Scandinavian Peninsula, Finland, the northern Baltic and northern European Russia.
 It occurs in Afghanistan, Pakistan, India, Nepal, Bhutan and was recently confirmed to inhabit northern Burma.